hodaUsama/hodaUsama.github.io/_posts/2025-05-07-variance-standard-deviation.md

 |---------------------|--------------------------------------|----------------------------------|
 | Variance            | Spread based on squared deviations   | Good for math, hard to interpret |
 | Standard Deviation  | Avg. distance from mean (√variance)  | Easy to interpret, widely used   |

 ---

+💬 **Got a question or suggestion?**
+Feel free to leave a comment below — I’d love to hear your thoughts or help with any confusion!

+---